What is affiliate management and what are the benefits for businesses and affiliates?

 #2.
 Rewardful

 Rewardful was founded in 2017 by Kyle Fox and Brady Cassidy to offer SaaS companies an easy way to set up affiliate and referral programs.
-Today it has over 200K affiliates that help tens of thousands of merchants to grow their businesses.
+Today, over 200K affiliates help thousands of merchants grow their businesses.

 #3.
 PartnerStack